 These days, anyone who’s not analyzing business data is digging themselves in a hole.
 There are some fundamental data points about surgeries that are critical to any practice manager trying to improve their practice’s bottom line.
 The ability to report on the number of canceled surgeries – within any given time frame – is one example of data that EHRs simply cannot report on.
 Other reports, such as surgery volume or block time utilization at any given facility, are all data points that any manager would drool over, but cannot pull out of their EHR system.

 The Bottom Line – Love Your EHR For What It Is

 Just like you wouldn’t expect your billing software to serve as an effective PACS, don’t expect your EHR to fill your surgery scheduling needs.
 Adding a dedicated surgery scheduling platform, such as Surgimate, to complement your technology stack, is the ideal setup for every surgical practice.
 These days, with APIs popping up faster than vegan eateries, interoperability is seamless and reliable.
-More than that, the proliferation of APIs reinforce the fact that EHR companies themselves recognize that there are other platforms out there that will complement their functionality.
+More than that, the proliferation of APIs reinforce the fact that EHR companies themselves recognize that they can’t perform all tasks needed to run a surgical practice.
+As a result, they are welcoming other platforms out there that will complement their functionality.
 And yes, adding a surgery scheduling platform may be another investment, but it’s one that will definitely pay dividends.